slicebox/dcm4che-streams/README.md

 Coveralls         | [![Coverage Status](https://coveralls.io/repos/github/slicebox/dcm4che-streams/badge.svg?branch=develop)](https://coveralls.io/github/slicebox/dcm4che-streams?branch=develop) | Code coverage

+### Migration to dicom-streams

+This project has migrated to the project [dicom-streams](https://github.com/slicebox/dicom-streams) as is no longer maintained. dicom-streams aims to become a standalone (partial) DICOM implementation with a fully streaming API.

+### Introduction

 The purpose of this project is to integrate [akka-streams](http://doc.akka.io/docs/akka/current/scala/stream/index.html) with [dcm4che](https://github.com/dcm4che/dcm4che).
 Features will be added as needed (mainly in the [slicebox](https://github.com/slicebox/slicebox) project) and may include streaming reading and writing of DICOM data,